ekraka/SSnet/SSnet_ECF/README.md

 create a file name data.txt that includes 3 space separated words: smile, protein_name, score

 In the target folder put all the pdb files as named in data.txt file.
-Note: If pdb file is not present in the target directory, the script will try to download it.
+Note: If pdb file is not present in the target directory, the script will try to download it (from https://www.rcsb.org/).

 ### Running preprocessing